PalomaCue/cloudera-ml-vm/README.md

        `sudo service cloudera-scm-server restart`

-    Log in to the Cloudera Manager Admin Console and restart the Cloudera Manager Service with
+   Log in to the Cloudera Manager Admin Console and restart the Cloudera Manager Service with:

        `sudo service cloudera-scm-agent restart`